Cycling is a great way to get around Frankfurt, which is crisscrossed with designated bike lanes.

 Frankfurt’s excellent transport system, part of the RMV (Rhein-Main-Verkehrsverbund; www.rmv.de) network, integrates all bus, Strassenbahn (tram), S-Bahn (commuter rail) and U-Bahn (metro/subway) lines.

 - Tickets can be purchased at transit stops from Fahrkartenautomaten (ticket machines).
 Zone 50 encompasses most of Frankfurt, excluding the airport.
-Machines accept euro coins and bills (up to €10 or €20) and chip-and-pin credit cards, which excludes many US-issued cards (and even some international chip-and-pin cards).
+Machines accept euro coins and notes (up to €10 or €20) and chip-and-pin credit cards, which excludes many US-issued cards (and even some international chip-and-pin cards).

 - An Einzelfahrt (single-ride) ticket costs adult/child €2.75/1.55; it’s time-stamped when you buy it and so is valid only for travel you begin immediately.
 For trips of less than 2km, buy a Kurzstrecke (short-distance journey) ticket (adult/child €2.05/1.25).